duy0611/nanos-ai-fullstack/demo-server/README.md

     docker-compose -f src/main/docker/app.yml up -d

+To run the app with DEV profile as docker container, first build the app with dev profile:

+	 ./mvnw package -Pdev jib:dockerBuild

+Then run:

+	 docker-compose -f src/main/docker/app-dev.yml up -d

 For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

 ## Continuous Integration (optional)